symbolicdata/symbolicdata.github.io/People.markdown

 -   foaf:name Literal: Value is of the form "familyName, givenName".
 Used as label.
 -   foaf:homepage URL: Homepage.
 This is a link to more information about the person in the Linked Data sense.
--   foaf:affiliation Literal.
+-   sd:affiliation Literal.
 Optional
--   foaf:country Literal.
+-   sd:country dbpedia country URI.
 Optional

 The instances of that class cover any person involved with Computeralgebra, in particular authors of papers listed in the SymbolicData [Bibliography](Bibliography "wikilink") references system.
 Note that the provided information is not necessarily up to date.

+2014-07-13 HGG: foaf:affiliation and foaf:country were renamed to sd:.. since these keys are SD-specific so far. sd:country values were changed to dbpedia country URIs.

+2014-06-01 HGG: Person/Dan-Cohen.. and Person/Lange-Hegermann.. changed to Person/DanCohen.. and Person/LangeHegermann..

 2014-03-08 HGG: The field foaf:mbox was removed from the public repo due to privacy reasons.

-2014-06-01 HGG: Person/Dan-Cohen.. and Person/Lange-Hegermann.. changed to Person/DanCohen.. and Person/LangeHegermann..

 We plan within the [CASN](CASN "wikilink") extension to offer the people to maintain their own ProfileDocument either within the CA Semantic Network of at another Linked Data aware site of their own choice.